JerrickLiu/PyTorch-GradCAM/README.md

 pip install -r requirements.txt
 ```

-to install necessary packages for this
+to install necessary packages for this project